ONSdigital/zebedee/README.md

 Otherwise :violin: kindly ask someone from the dev team to help troubleshoot.

-### :spider: Collection approval: Skipping dataset version verification :spider:
+### :spider: Legacy dataset versions defect :spider:
 There is currently an intermittant defect where the previous versions of a dataset are not being correctly added to the reviewed directory of the collection.
 This causes complications if it goes unnoticed and the collection is published.
 Work is ongoing to identify the cause.

 To combat this an additonal check has been added to the `/approve` endpoint.
 If the collection contains dataset pages that are missing any of the expected versions the approval will be rejected.

+### Bypassing the check

-This check (if enabled) can be manually bypassed by admin users. :warning: This should only be used as a last resort.
+This check (if enabled) can be manually bypassed by admin users.

-Publising a collection in this state will require a manual datafix on the live environment - you are delaying the inevitable.
+:warning: This should only be used as a last resort.
+Publising a collection in this state will require a manual datafix on the live environment - you are delaying the inevitable. :warning:

 To bypass this check:
 - Login into Florence and use the Chrome developer tools to get the collection ID and auth token for your user.